Converg3nce/matic-docs/docs/develop/advanced/calling-plasma-contracts.md

 ### 3. Display account balances for users on Matic

-**Description**: Query ERC20 token balances for user on Matic and Ropsten
+**Description**: Query ERC20 token balances for user on Matic and Goerli

   1. Invokes the standard `balanceOf` function of ERC20 contract.
       - **Contract**: `ChildERC20.sol`
       - **Network**: Matic
       - **Function**: `balanceOf`
         ```javascript
-        // ERC20TokenContract can be either on Ropsten or Matic
+        // ERC20TokenContract can be either on Goerli or Matic
         ERC20TokenContract.methods
           .balanceOf(
             owner
           )
         ```

-### 4. Withdraw ERC20 tokens from Matic to Ropsten
+### 4. Withdraw ERC20 tokens from Matic to Goerli

-**Description**: To withdraw assets (ERC20) from Matic testnet to Ropsten
+**Description**: To withdraw assets (ERC20) from Matic testnet to Goerli

 Procedure of Withdrawal: